Becoming a Medical Assistant

 Medical Assistants work under a supervising clinician such as a licensed physician, podiatrist, physician assistant, nurse practitioner, or nurse midwife.

-Supervision is considered to be where the supervising licensed clinician is readily available to the unlicensed staff in the event of any untoward occurrence.
+Supervision is considered to be where the supervising licensed clinician is readily available to the unlicensed staff in case of any untoward occurrence.
 As the MA is unlicensed, the technical term of supervision relates to clinicians with advanced degrees and clinical competency as a ‘supervising clinician'.
-The term "supervision" as described above is not in the same context as oversight or delegation of tasks.
+The time "supervision," as described above, is not in the same context as oversight or delegation of tasks.

-Each state's Medical Board is responsible for classifying and governing the role of the medical assistant.
-The Medical Practice Act, a provision of the Medical Board, defines MA training and role expectation.
+Each state's Medical Board is responsible for classifying and governing the medical assistant’s role.
+The Medical Practice Act, a provision of the Medical Board, defines MA training and role expectations.
 For example, the California Medical Board lists two ways in which a Medical Assistant can gain training:

 2. Through a formal education program that meets the defined criteria.

 Some states do not recognize a formal Scope of Practice for unlicensed medical personnel.
-The supervising physician or podiatrist is responsible to have written job duties and expectations available for the MA as more of a "scope of employment" rather than practice.
+The supervising physician or podiatrist is responsible for having written job duties and expectations available for the MA as more of a "scope of employment" rather than practice.
 The American Association of Medical Assistants offers state-by-state descriptions of practice issues and questions.
-For example, an MA in Idaho may be delegated the task of intramuscular injections once the MA has been trained and is proven competent to perform the task as long as the supervising clinician has verified the patient-specific order, dose, and route prior to the MA administering the medication.
+For example, an MA in Idaho may be delegated the task of intramuscular injections once the MA has been trained and is proven competent to perform the job as long as the supervising clinician has verified the patient-specific order, dose, and route before the MA administers the medication.

-Each state's Board of Nursing, through the Nurse Practice Act, allows for nurses to delegate tasks and to oversee unlicensed assistive staff such as a medical assistant.
-Nurses are also authorized to assess the competency of staff to ensure the tasks are delegated and performed in a safe manner for the patient.
-Written permission by the supervising physician, often in the form of a policy, can grant a registered nurse the ability to delegate technical support services which are routine and simple medical tasks/procedures.
+Through the Nurse Practice Act, each state's Board of Nursing allows nurses to delegate tasks and oversee unlicensed assistive staff such as medical assistants.
+Nurses are also authorized to assess staff competency to ensure the tasks are delegated and performed safely for the patient.
+Written permission by the supervising physician, often in the form of a policy, can grant a registered nurse the ability to delegate technical support services, which are routine and straightforward medical tasks/procedures.

 Medical Assistant Salary & Employment